cherrysnowleapord/cherrysnowleapord/README.md

 # Technical Skills

-### Programming Languages 🖥️
+### Programming Languages and What I use them for 🖥️
-- **C**: Experimental networking, experimental cryptography, modular oriented.
+- **C**: Experimental networking, experimental cryptography, modular oriented
-- **Go (Golang)**: Usually used for more advanced and versatile frontends for the C APIs I make.
+- **Go (Golang)**: Usually used for more advanced and versatile frontends for the C APIs
 - **Python**: On demand throwaway scripts for automation
 - **Bash**: Automation for development testing etc
 - **SQL**: In conjuction with C and GoLang
-- **HTML/CSS/JS**: Very brief history with web development basics, still aware of syntax and when to use what.
+- **HTML/CSS/JS**: Very brief history with web development basics, and beginner react development with a node js environment

 ### Systems & Networking 🤖
-- **Linux Development**: I only have knowledge with userspace development but I plan to learn kernel development
+- **Linux Development**: Currently only skilled with userspace development
-- **Low-Level Networking**: Working with and creating Layer 4 and Layer 7 protocols
+- **Low-Level Networking**: Using, creating, and structuring  L3-L4 and L7 protocols
-- **Network Security**: Deep protocol analysis, packet inspection, and vulnerability assessment
+- **Network Security**: Bit by bit protocol analysis, packet inspection, and vulnerability assessment

 ### Security & Testing 🔒
-- **Penetration Testing**: Non-active environments pentested with burp suite, any cli toolchain can be learned quick.
+- **Penetration Testing**: Non-active environments pentested with burp suite, any toolchain can be learned quick.
 - **Cryptographic Implementations**: Secure, unique, and versatile algorithm design

 ### Performance & Optimization ⏰